McLargo/python-framework/docs/templates/README.md

 [docker compose](https://docs.docker.com/compose/install/) installed.
 Please install in your machine using the instructions provided in the links.

+For this project, you will need to have [pip](https://pip.pypa.io/en/stable/) and [poetry](https://python-poetry.org/) installed.
+Please install in your machine using the instructions provided in the links.

 ### docker & docker compose utils

 If you are new to docker compose, and love to use the terminal like me, please